 20 Easy and Fun Summer Activities

 - Work on a jigsaw puzzle.
 We are big puzzle fans in this house and we usually have one going on our dining room table at any given time.
 It’s perfect for working on while listening to an audiobook or a podcast and it’s a fun family project.
+(Some of our favorite puzzles for little kids and bigger kids here).

 - Make mosaic art.
 Basically anything that involves glue is a win for my girls.
 Just cut out squares or triangles from construction paper and then glue them on to a piece of plain paper.

 - Have a game hour.
 We are a big game playing family and playing some card games or board games together is one of the easiest, most fun summer activities for our family.
+Here are some of our favorite games!

 - Make homemade popsicles.
 I bought some cheap Popsicle molds several years ago and my girls LOVE making their own popsicles.
 If they’re doing it without me, they’ll do instant pudding or use yogurt and layer it with fruit or sprinkles (or both!).
+These healthy banana fudgesicles are a favorite.

 - Print coloring sheets off the computer and color together.
 Almost every day, my girls request that I print off princess or animal pictures (and sometimes animal princess pictures) and they color them.
 I don’t know why this is so much more exciting than coloring from a coloring book, but it 100% is for them.